mickrz/AlgorithmPractice/README.md

 Skip List | - | -
 Stack | as advertised | Stack.cpp
 Queue | as advertised | Queue
 Tree | Using tree and node classes, some viewpoints is it rarely makes a difference, but coding it up this way I thought made it more manageable.
 Tree class contains min/max/height/number of nodes, leafs.
-Includes pre-order/in-order/post-order & BFS recursively | Tree.cpp
+Includes pre-order/in-order/post-order & BFS recursively | Tree
 Binary Search Tree | as advertised | BinarySearchTree.cpp
 Trie | -  | -
 Binary Heap | - | -